zopefoundation/z3c.pt/z3c/pt/README.txt

 z3c.pt
 ======

-This document demonstrates the high-level API of the package.
+This document demonstrates the high-level API of the package including error handling.

 Overview
 --------